shunsunsun/Comp790-166-CompBio_Sp22/README.md

 # Topics and Tentative Schedule.

-This is the preliminary set of topics (spring break is somewhere in here..).
+This is the preliminary set of topics.

 | Date | Topic | Reading | Notes | Code |